 Jeffrey: Beautiful Site!
 Good Content.
 Congrats!

 Health care reform is vital to our economy and our health as individuals and a nation.
-The three main objectives in reform are 1) contain costs, 2) improve quality while 3) maintaining equitable access.
-Balancing this three-legged stool is difficult, but it can be done.
+The three main objectives in reform are: 1) contain costs, and 2) improve quality, while 3) maintaining timely and appropriate access.
+I often think of this as balancing a three-legged stool – difficult, but it can be done.

-Read on and we will reveal when management is not improving the processes or outcomes of care.
+Read on—we reveal when management is not improving the processes or outcomes of care.
 Moreover, we will tell you when proposed reform initiatives are real or the proponents (often self-serving) or politicians are merely playing a 'shell game' with your and our lives.

 Our writers and editors are experienced managers of health care and very cognizant of the main reason why reform is not going well (despite the rhetoric)—it’s a matter of not knowing what works and shameful misalignment in incentives.